It is a drug that belongs to the family of alkylating agents.

 - Painful or frequent urination

-A very serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
+A severe allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.

 Symptoms of a severe allergic reaction can include: